 As a number of J Class yachts assemble for the 2013 Loro Piana Superyacht Regatta & Rendezvous in the British Virgin Islands, we thought we would take a closer look at the very beautiful Hanuman yacht.

-After completing the rebuilds of Endeavour, Shamrock V and Velsheda and the refit of Ranger, Dykstra & Partners took on their first J Class new build with Hanuman.
+After completing the rebuilds of Endeavour, Shamrock V and Velsheda and the refit of Ranger, Dykstra Naval Architects took on their first J Class new build with Hanuman.
 The reincarnation of the 1937 Endeavour II was also the second collaboration between owner Jim Clark, Royal Huisman and Dykstra, and the third between the owner, yard and Pieter Beeldsnijder.
 When Clark decided he wanted a racing yacht, he gave this trusted team a simple brief: ‘You know what to do.’

 The result is J Class Hanuman, named after the son of the Hindu wind god, a symbol of strength, perseverance and devotion.
 Says Alice Huisman, ‘Bow to stern, inside and out she is the most harmonious and consistent yacht I think we have built.
 She is true to herself, reflecting upon her traditional roots but authentic in her own right.’

 This classic revival yacht has a sleek, black Alustar alloy hull with 90 tonnes of lead in her keel, an all-carbon grand prix rig built by Rondal and a carbon composite deckhouse covered in teak and flawlessly sealed with Awlgrip clearcoats.